-ACOR aims to provide a research platform from which longitudinal data can be attained and through which further research can be developed to better provide outcomes for children and young adults who are at risk of cancer therapy related cardiovascular dysfunction (CRTCD).
-ACOR will achieve this through the establishment of:
+ACOR aims to provide a research platform from which longitudinal data can be attained and through which further research can be developed to better provide improved outcomes for all cancer patients who are at risk of cancer therapy related cardiac dysfunction (CTRCD).
+ACOR will achieves through an established:

 - A registry of all patients (adults and paediatric), prospectively and retrospectively, treated with cardiac toxic medications

 - MBS/PBS data linkage which will allow for an accurate reflection of patient use of the health care system in the outpatient setting when they develop CTRCD in comparison to those who do not develop heart toxicity.

 - A biobanking study to determine if genetic variants or biomarkers (metabolomic, stress) are predictive of CTRCD.

 - Novel imaging studies to assess if new stress imaging better predicts cardiac reserve and centralised models that create hubs of experience, expertise and management.

 Australian Cardio-Oncology Registry and Biobank Framework.